 Did you recognize yourself in the warning signs?
 It might be time to find a certain balance in your life on social media.

-It is unrealistic to think that we are going to completely isolate ourselves from social media, especially since all the effects are not negative.
+It is unrealistic to think we will completely isolate ourselves from social media, especially since all the effects are not harmful.

-After all, it’s great to find a community that loves long-haired Chihuahuas as much as you do, or to seek information on difficult topics, including mental health issues, from people who have already experienced it.
+After all, it’s great to find a community that loves long-haired Chihuahuas as much as you do or seek information on complex topics, including mental health issues, from people who have already experienced it.